CodingTrain/thecodingtrain.com/content/pages/guides/getting-started.md

 <Video videoId="gJa6wri8YNQ" listId="PLRqwX-V7Uu6Zu_uqEA6NqhLzKLACwU74X"/>

-For a beginner, I recommend the [p5.js web editor](https://editor.p5js.org/), it’s probably the coding environment the most!
+For a beginner, I recommend the [p5.js web editor](https://editor.p5js.org/), it’s probably the coding environment the most used!
 You can also explore a downloadable text editor like [Visual Studio Code](https://code.visualstudio.com/).
 I cover all of these elements in [my 2018 workflow series](/tracks/2018-workflow).
 If you are using Processing, it comes [with its own development environment](https://processing.org/download)!
 There are many text editors out there – feel free to use whichever makes your coding experience comfortable!

 ## Start Learning and Coding!